Tuesday, April 1, 2025

 3. Are secretly gay

-They prefer the company of other men.
+They prefer the company of other men or young girls, as previously mentioned.

 4. Have an addiction

-Gambling, sports, alcohol, weed, meat, video games, sex, etc.
+Gambling, sports, alcohol, video games, weed, meat, sex, etc.

 5. Are incompetent